manos/puppet-zookeeper-config-data/README.md

 Remember, parser functions run on the puppet master (so it needs access to your zookeeper server).
-But arguments to zkget and zkput are parsed in the catalog compilations *for* a host, so $::hostname, $::fqdn, etc are valid to use.
+But arguments to zkget and zkput are parsed in the catalog compilations *for* a host, so $::hostname, $::fqdn, or any fact are valid to use.

 Put that information in zookeeper:
 ```puppet